sjscott84/frontend-nanodegree-mobile-portfolio/README.md

 * Changed the window.performance function to show the average of 60 frames instead of 10.
 * Resized pizza image to match what is shown on screen and used ImageOptim to optimize.
 * Reduced the number of columns and the number of pizzas being created.
+* Saved the items.length to a variable outside of the loop.
+* Moved elem varaible out of the foor loop in the anonymous function.
+* Amended elem.basicleft to elem.style.left due to use of transformX.
+* created movingPizza variable to hold the movingPizzas1 id.

 #### Updates made to optimize resizing pizzas

 * Added a fourth size for X-large pizzas.
+* In changeSliderLabel, changed the querySelector all to getElementById and made this a variable out side the switch case.
 * Changed to size to be a percentage (e.g. small is 25% and x-large to %75) of original image.
 * Elimated the determineDX function as it was no longer needed once resize was changed to percentages.
 * Changed pizzas variable to use document.getElementbyClassName as this is faster than querySelectorAll.
+* Moved pizzasDiv variable out of the for loop.
+* Changed the variables that hold elements(pizzaSize & pizzas) to global, so they don't have to be fetched when the function is called.

 ## Technical